-Percent of value means the percentage of the total insured value you allocate, in whole numbers, in accordance with the Crop Provisions, to the index intervals selected by you.
-Person means an individual, partnership, association, corporation, estate, trust, or other legal entity, and wherever applicable, a state or a political subdivision or agency of a state.
+Percent of value - The percentage of the total insured value you allocate, in whole numbers, in accordance with the Crop Provisions, to the index intervals selected by you.

+Person - An individual, partnership, association, corporation, estate, trust, or other legal entity, and wherever applicable, a state or a political subdivision or agency of a state.
 "Person" does not include the United States Government or any agency thereof.

-Planted acreage means land in which seed, plants, or trees have been properly placed, at the correct depth, and into a seedbed that has been properly prepared for the insured crop, using cropping practices consistent with good farming practices.
+Planted acreage - Land in which seed, plants, or trees have been properly placed, at the correct depth, and into a seedbed that has been properly prepared for the insured crop, using cropping practices consistent with good farming practices.

-Point of reference means the location provided by you of the insured acreage.
+Point of reference - The location provided by you of the insured acreage.
 The point of reference must be provided using the maps contained on RMA's website, or reinsured company mapping software.

-Policy means the agreement between you and us to insure a crop, and consisting of the application accepted by us, these Basic Provisions, the Crop Provisions, other applicable endorsements or options, the Special Provisions and Actuarial Documents, the CAT Endorsement, if applicable, and the applicable regulations published in 7 CFR chapter IV.
+Policy - The agreement between you and us to insure a crop, and consisting of the application accepted by us, these Basic Provisions, the Crop Provisions, other applicable endorsements or options, the Special Provisions and actuarial documents, the CAT Endorsement, if applicable, and the applicable regulations published in 7 CFR chapter IV.
 Insurance for each crop in each county will constitute a separate policy.

-Premium billing date means the earliest date upon which you will be billed for insurance based on your acreage report.
-The premium billing date is contained in the Actuarial Documents.
+Premium billing date - The earliest date upon which you will be billed for insurance based on your acreage report.
+The premium billing date is contained in the actuarial documents.

-Productivity factor means a percentage factor selected by you that allows you to individualize your coverage based on the productivity of the acreage of the insured crop.
+Productivity factor - A percentage factor selected by you that allows you to individualize your coverage based on the productivity of the acreage of the insured crop.
 The CAT productivity factor is 45 percent.

-Prohibited substance - Any biological, chemical, or other agent that is prohibited from use or is not included in the organic standards for use on any certified organic, transitional or buffer zone acreage.
+Prohibited substance - Any biological, chemical, or other agent that is prohibited from use or is not included in the organic standards for use on any certified organic, transitional or bufferzone acreage.
 Lists of such substances are contained at 7 CFR part 205.

-Replanted crop means the same crop replanted on the same acreage as the insured crop for harvest in the same crop year if:
+Replanted crop - The same crop replanted on the same acreage as the insured crop for harvest in the same crop year if:

-- (i) The replanting is specifically made optional by the policy and you elect to replant the crop and insure it under the policy covering the first insured crop; or - (ii) Replanting is required by the policy.
+- (1) The replanting is specifically made optional by the policy and you elect to replant the crop and insure it under the policy covering the first insured crop; or - (2) Replanting is required by the policy.

-Risk Management Agency (RMA) means an agency of USDA, or a successor agency https://www.rma.usda.gov/.
+Risk Management Agency (RMA) - An agency of USDA, or a successor agency www.rma.usda.gov/.

-Sales closing date means the date contained in the Actuarial Documents by which an application must be filed and the last date by which you may change your crop insurance for a crop year.

-Second crop means with respect to a single crop year, the next occurrence of planting any crop for harvest following a first insured crop on the same acreage.
+Sales closing date - The date contained in the actuarial documents by which an application must be filed and the last date by which you may change your crop insurance for a crop year.
+Second crop - With respect to a single crop year, the next occurrence of planting any crop for harvest following a first insured crop on the same acreage.
 A crop meeting the conditions stated herein will be considered to be a second crop regardless of whether or not it is insured.
 The second crop may be: